fleschutz/PowerShell/Docs/check-time-zone.md

-## check-time-zone.ps1 - Determines the time zone
+## check-time-zone.ps1 - Checks the time zone setting

-This PowerShell script determines and returns the current time zone.
+This PowerShell script determines and prints the current time zone.

 ## Parameters
 ```powershell